RoyKimYYZ/az-python/README.md

 # az-python
-Python code for learning, sharing and proof of concepts.
+Python code with respect to Azure and AI scenarios for learning, sharing and proof of concepts.